maevadevs/Learn-SQL-Complete-Bootcamp/02-joins/10-right-outer-join.md

 # `RIGHT OUTER JOIN` or `RIGHT JOIN`

+- **A Right-Join is the exact same thing as a Left-Join with the tables switched around**
-- Returns everything from the right table
+- **Right-Table Priority**: Returns everything from the right table
 - Check for matches against the left table
   - If there are matches, add those cells from the left table to the matching cells of the right table
   - If there are no matches, replace the cell with `null`